qbxlvnf11/byte-tracker/README.md

   - Second Association
     - The difference of BYTE is considering the low score detection bounding boxes once more
     - Based on the same motion similarity, we match unmatched tracklets and low score boxes such as the occlusion boxes
-- Similarity metric: IoU-based (re-id is not )
+- Similarity metric: IoU-based (re-id is not supported)
+- It is dependent to performance of detection.
 - More details
   - https://blog.naver.com/qbxlvnf11/222784457900
   - [ByteTrack: Multi-Object Tracking by Associating Every Detection Box](https://arxiv.org/abs/2110.06864.pdf)